 Are you overwhelmed by the number of your team’s annual leave bookings?
 Annually, employees are entitled to receive paid time-off which is often used for vacation.
 However, if not managed correctly, this can lead to disruptions in the workplace and even loss of productivity.
+Managing annual leave is an integral responsibility of any manager or leader.

 Here are some tips to help you manage your team’s annual leave like a pro.
 Before that, it is imperative to know what annual leave is and how it works?

 Annual leave, or holiday time, is a period of up to twenty-eight days paid off from work for any given year.
 It is usually based on the number of days an employee works each week.
+In the European Union, member states must ensure a minimum of 20 days of annual leave for employees.

 When employees are not entitled to paid leave, they often receive additional holidays and claim payment in lieu.

 For example, those working for five days a week may be entitled to 28 paid holiday days per year, equivalent to 5.6 weeks annual leave.
 The use of annual leave is not limited to the summer months but can be used during the year.
+Employees in the UK are entitled to a minimum of 28 days of annual leave per year, including public holidays.
+Bank holidays can be included in the statutory annual leave entitlement, and employer practices may vary regarding leave for full-time and part-time employees.

 All workers have a legal right to take annual leave, although some do not have entitlement to paid vacation time.
+Employees should receive their full entitlement to annual leave from the start of their employment.

 A worker’s entitlement to annual leave is determined by their employment contract and may vary from one employee to another.

 Employers can allow employees to carry over consecutive weeks of leave for a long-term illness.
+Having a structured method to handle overlapping vacation requests is crucial.

 Some employees, particularly those in the public sector, must work on public holidays and are not given replacement days off.
 In these cases, the employee may use a day or part of a day from their annual leave entitlement to compensate.